 That doesn’t mean that parents need to worry about their kids getting out of control.
 The Miata is definitely fun, but it’s not really fast.

 Like other Japanese cars, the Miata is also known for reliability.
 It’s also incredibly cheap, whether you buy new or dip into the seemingly limitless supply of used examples.

-Car companies are always trying to pitch oddball cars, like the Honda Element and Scion xB, to young drivers for no apparent reason.
+Car companies are always trying to pitch oddball cars, like the Kia Soul and the Hyundai Veloster, to young drivers for no apparent reason.
 They only seem to make sense as first cars because anyone over the age of 30 would be embarrassed to be seen in one.